matrix-org/synapse/docs/admin_api/rooms.md

 }
 ```

-The parameters and response values have the same expression like in
+The parameters and response values have the same format as
 [version 2](#version-2-new-version) of the API.

 ## Version 2 (new version)

-This version works asynchronous.
-That means you get the response from server immediately.
+This version works asynchronously, meaning you get the response from server immediately
-The server works on that task in background.
-You can request the status of this action.
+while the server works on that task in background.
+You can then request the status of the action
+to check if it has completed.

 The API is: